10 Genius Project Management Trends You Haven’t Heard of

 9. Six Sigma 6️⃣

 Six Sigma is a method that provides the project team with the tools to improve the capability of their processes.
-This leads to fewer defects, improvement in employee morale and profits, and quality of products or services.
+This leads to fewer defects, improvement in employee morale and profits, and the quality of products or services.

 The pioneer of the Six Sigma project management method was Motorola.
 Their goal was to reduce waste, improve their project processes, and increase profits.